fuj1n/ModJam2/modjam2_test/README.md

-ModJam2 Test- fuj1n
+modjam2_test
 =======

-This is here for testing and therefore has nothing to do with the official ModJam2.
-Just testing if some concepts will work.
+This is a test folder, here I test out some stuff. (usually if something is good to use or not[maybe if it is too buggy] like DynCol Boxes).